flix-/keeto-doc/source/getting_started.rst

 Configuration
 -------------

-This part describes the configuration of the various components based on a installation from source.
+The following describes the configuration of the various components based on a installation from source.
 If an RPM package has been utilized certain steps do not need to be performed (see :ref:`rpm-installation`).
 Also notice that the samples directory is not present for an RPM based installation.
 However all sample files included in the source